 3 Credits.
 Spring only.
-This course is a general survey of the history, philosophy, functions and performances of American state and local political institutions and processes.
-State and local government systems in West Virginia will be examined.
-This course also emphasizes ethical and civic responsibility.
+This course is a general survey of the history, philosophy, functions and

-Psychology (PSYC)

-PSYC 200 - General Psychology.
+Psychology (PSYC) PSYC 200 - General Psychology.

 3 Credits.
 This course is an introduction to psychology.
 It is designed to provide an overview of the scientific study of human behavior and mental processes.
 Topics include a brief history of psychology, research methods and statistics, human development, learning and memory, sensation and perception, motivation, intelligence, psychopathology, various therapies, and careers in psychology.
 This course also provides a knowledge base for subsequent courses in the field of psychology.
 Upon completion, students should be able to demonstrate a basic knowledge of the science of psychology and apply the principles to everyday life.